 /debug/refresh endpointor the

-/en-US/_bump endpointcommand enables you to get some config or static content reloaded.
+/en-US/_bump endpointcommand, you can get some config or static content reloaded.

-- Development mode enables you to add parameters to web.conf to prevent caching.
+- Using Development mode, you can add parameters to web.conf to prevent caching.
 For development mode settings, see Build a custom visualization > Getting Started in Developing Views and Apps for Splunk Web.
-Development mode settings are especially useful when developing a new app, as it will enable you to get static content reloaded without having to
+Development mode settings are especially useful when developing a new app, as you can get static content reloaded without having to

 When to avoid using a sandbox